zengxiaofei/HapHiC/README.md

 **Parameters**

-For more information, run `haphic pipeline --help`.
+For more information, run `haphic pipeline --help` .

 **Final outputs**

-* `01.cluster/corrected_asm.fa` : the corrected assembly in FASTA format (if assembly correction is enabled)
+* `01.cluster/corrected_asm.fa` : The corrected assembly in FASTA format.
+This file is generated only when assembly correction is enabled.
-* `04.build/scaffolds.agp` : an [AGP file](https://www.ncbi.nlm.nih.gov/assembly/agp/AGP_Specification/) containing chromosome assignment, ordering and orientation information for all sequences
+* `04.build/scaffolds.agp` : A [SALSA](https://github.com/marbl/SALSA)-style [AGP file](https://www.ncbi.nlm.nih.gov/assembly/agp/AGP_Specification/) containing information about scaffold assignment, ordering and orientation information for all sequences in `corrected_asm.fa`.
+If there are any chimeric contigs that are corrected by HapHiC, the broken contigs will be assigned new IDs.
+* `04.build/scaffolds.raw.agp` : A [YaHS](https://github.com/c-zhou/yahs)-style AGP file containing information about scaffold assignment, ordering and orientation information for all sequences in `asm.fa`.
+The broken contigs will not be assigned new IDs, but their starting and ending coordinates in the raw contigs will be displayed in the seventh and eighth columns.
-* `04.build/scaffolds.fa` : the final scaffolds in FASTA format
+* `04.build/scaffolds.fa` : The final scaffolds in FASTA format.
+* `04.build/juicebox.sh` : A shell script for [Juicebox visualization and curation](#juicebox).

 **Note:** Although the one-line command is convenient, the automatic parameter tuning may fail, leading to poor results or even a pipeline interruption in rare cases.
 If this occurs, we recommend [running each step individually with manual parameter tuning](#step_by_step) or trying the [quick view mode](#quick_view) described below.